daveijsclub/public/README.md

 # public

 Public repo with example scripts I wrote.
+It is a reference and not all I can code, just examples with fictive or anonymous values.

+I have coding experience in PHP, HTML, Ansible YML, Azure Devops, Powershell, Batch and some visual basic basics ;)

 AI USE
 -------